Ehsan-Yaghoubi/You-Look-So-Different-Haven-t-I-Seen-You-a-Long-Time-Ago/README.md

-# You Look So Different!
-Haven’t I Seen You a Long Time Ago?
+This repository provides the code for the paper entitled [You Look So Different!
+Haven’t I Seen You a Long Time Ago?](https://www.sciencedirect.com/science/article/abs/pii/S0262885621001931), and accepted for publication in the Image and Vision Computing journal.
-This repository provides the code for [this paper](https://www.sciencedirect.com/science/article/abs/pii/S0262885621001931)

 ## Requirments:
 - python == 3.5